 Is the Light Side Sith Warrior a good, noble warrior fighting for peace?
-Or is he/she a cold, calculating Magnificent Bastard, Befriending powerful opponents in order to advance his/her own position within the Empire?
+Or are they a cold, calculating Magnificent Bastard, befriending powerful opponents in order to advance their own position within the Empire?
 Characters accuse you of both, and there's no real evidence to support either one over the other.

-A Light-sided Sith Inquisitor.
+A light side Sith Inquisitor.
 Are they people who suffered greatly as slaves, and now help others to avoid the pain the Inquisitor felt?
-Or are they just securing allies or keeping those around them weak to secure a rise to power, where no one will want to stop them?
-Or where no one will be able to hurt them like that ever again?
+Or are they just securing allies or keeping those around them weak to ensure an unstoppable rise to power?

-For that matter, can one even consider the Light Side Inquisitor as a Sith?
-A good case could be made that the Inquisitor is simply playing their game for now, all the while secretly working to advance themselves into a position where they can better undermine the Sith from within?
+Can one even consider the light side Inquisitor a Sith?
+A good case could be made that the Inquisitor is simply playing their game for now, all the while secretly working to advance themselves into a position where they can better undermine the Sith from within.
 Indeed, a lot of their dialogue makes it clear they don't particularly care for their fellow Sith or the Empire, but do hold some modicum of respect for the Republic and the Jedi.
 The Inquisitor's conversations with Ashara often discuss reforming the Empire into a more peaceful organisation and forging an alliance with Grey Jedi, founding a movement that unites both Sith and Jedi teachings.